ansermino/CodeLens/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were met/completed:

- * Decide on the idea
+ * Decided on the idea
- * Choose the key features or project will have.
+ * Chose the key features or project will have.
- * Decide the role of each group member.
+ * Decided the role of each group member.

 #### Goals and/or tasks that were planned but not met/completed: